Selma Blair Reveals How MS Diagnosis Has Made Getting Ready In The Morning More Challenging

 Actress Selma Blair revealed that she had been diagnosed with multiple sclerosis, otherwise known as MS, in October of 2018.
-Since being diagnosed she has suffered from pain and has struggled with coordination.
+Since being diagnosed, she has suffered from pain and has struggled with coordination.
 At times, she relies on a cane or scooter to help her get around.
-Despite her new challenges, she sure hasn’t lost her sense of humor or determination.
+Despite her new challenges, she sure hasn’t lost her sense of humor — or determination.
 Blair recently shared a comical Instagram video depicting how she gets ready in the mornings with limited coordination, according to Women’s Health.

 MS may have taken away Blair’s motor skills that once enabled her to precisely apply her makeup.
 However, that doesn’t mean she can’t still have fun while getting ready for the day.
-In her video she uses a large fluffy brush to apply her makeup in a matter of seconds before calling it a finished job.
+In her video, she uses a large fluffy brush to apply her makeup in a matter of seconds before calling it a finished job.

 “MS people: Brush.
 Big.
 Bronzer.
 There, done.
 Stop.
 Bye,” she joked before erupting in laughter.